MrGrappleMan/Fynelium-NT/README.md

 YOU have chosen to do this modification.
 Save all your work and make any backups.
 Leaving your device idle when the main procedure starts is recommended.

+You will be asked a series of generic questions.
+Respond accoringly.
-Run this in Powershell to start:
+Run this in Windows Terminal( Admin ) with Powershell to start:

 ```
 winget install Git.Git